jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 		...
 ```

-and then matching up that blank index with its corresponding location on the board via the Game class' WIN_COMBINATIONS array (recall that the index that the #almost_won method returns corresponds to the *same* position in the board in the WIN_COMBINATIONS array):
+and then matching up that index with its corresponding location on the board.
+Recall that the indexes in the #win_indexes array represent the same places on the board that the indexes in the WIN_COMBINATIONS array represent.
+Therefore, the index '0' of the #win_indexes array ["X", " ", "X"] is representatively equal to the numbers in index '0' of the WIN_COMBINATIONS array [0, 1, 2], which are representative of positions on the board.
+We can use this relationship to get which cell on the board the winning cell belongs to:

 ```
     ...